 - Biological assets: The financial statements did not disclose the aggregate gain or loss arising from the change in fair value, less costs to sell, of biological assets.
 The movement on the agricultural assets was not disclosed in the financial statements as required by the framework. - Cash and cash equivalents: There is no documented justification why investment in material unquoted preference shares was classified as cash and cash equivalents. - Classification of debit and credit loans: The notes to the financial statements disclosed shareholders' loans as unsecured, interest free and having no fixed terms of repayments.
-However, there are no documented reasons why the above debit and credit loans were classified as non-current.
-It is deemed that if there are no repayment terms, the loan should be classified as current, in accordance with the framework, as there is no legal basis to defer the settlement. - Commitments: There is no proper explanation documented on file of material differences between the commitments tested by the audit team and commitments disclosed in the annual financial statements. - Disclosure (revaluations): The accounting policy did not indicate the frequency at which revaluations would be performed.
+However, there are no documented reasons why the above debit and credit loans were classified as non-current. - Commitments: There is no proper explanation documented on file of material differences between the commitments tested by the audit team and commitments disclosed in the annual financial statements. - Disclosure (revaluations): The accounting policy did not indicate the frequency at which revaluations would be performed.
 The following information was not disclosed with regards to the revaluation of PPE:

 - o The effective date of the revaluation; - For each revalued class of PPE, the carrying amount that would have been recognised had the assets been carried under the cost model; and - o Any restrictions on the distribution of the balance to shareholders for the revaluation surplus. - Disclosure inconsistency: A disclosure note error was identified in the financial statements.
-Notes to the financial statements describe the financial asset as a "financial derivative asset at fair value through other comprehensive income - held for trading", while another note to the same refers to a material cash flow hedge.
-The Statement of Financial Performance did not include other comprehensive income. - Employee benefit obligation: The employee benefit obligation was incorrectly classified as "provisions" in the Statement of Financial Performance.
+Notes to the financial statements describe the financial asset as a "financial derivative asset at fair value through other comprehensive income - held for trading", while another note refers to a material cash flow hedge.
+The Statement of Comprehensive Income did not include other comprehensive income. - Employee benefit obligation: The employee benefit obligation was incorrectly classified as "provisions" in the Statement of Financial Position.
 The misclassification is material. - Equity loan: The "equity loan" from "I" Holdings Limited was classified as equity.
 There is no documented justification of this classification in terms of the International Accounting Standard (IAS) 32, paragraphs 11, 16-27, and AG 25-28.
 Special considerations of paragraphs 15 and 19 were not made on file.
 IAS 32 states that: "As an exception, an instrument that meets the definition of a financial liability is classified as an equity instrument if it has all the features and meets the conditions in paragraphs 16A and 16B or paragraphs 16C and 16D."
 The consideration of these conditions is not recorded on file. - Estimates and fair value: There is no documented consideration of absent or incomplete disclosure requirements in terms of IFRS 13. - Fair value: The financial statements did not provide the details on fair value as required (e.g. valuation methodology and details of valuator) and there is no documented evidence that the disclosure requirements of IFRS 13 have been evaluated by the auditor.